In Him Ministries:

 Seventh-day Adventists usually quote Revelation 12:17 from the King James Version of the Bible to defend their “Remnant Theology” which says, “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”

-John said many times that we should keep the commandments in his writings (John 12; 14; 15; 1 Jn.
+John said many times in his writings that we should keep the commandments (John 12; 14; 15; 1 Jn.
 2:3, 4; 3:22, 23, 24; 1 Jn.
 4:21; 5:2, 3; 2 Jn.
-1:4-6; Rev. 12:17; 14:12; cf. Rev. 22:14), but what exactly does he mean by the word, “commandments”?
+1:4-6; Rev. 12:17; 14:12; cf. Rev. 22:14), but what “commandments” does John want us to keep?

 John 1:17 says, “For the law was given through Moses; grace and truth came through Jesus Christ.”

-To understand the Old and New Covenants, we need to first understand what the word “covenant” means.
 In basic terms, a covenant is a formal legal agreement.
 It may be an agreement between two people, a treaty between nations, or between God and a human individual or nation.
 A covenant is more personal than a contract, it involves loyalty and allegiance, not just a financial exchange.

 Each covenant is like a new legal contract.
 A contract must have all of its requirements defined in the contract.
 Each covenant can use elements from previous covenants, reapply them, or omit them completely and give new laws.
 The laws from the Mosaic Covenant were done away with entirely as a legal code.
-They have been replaced by the law of Christ (Gal.
+They have been replaced by the New Covenant, law of Christ (Gal.
 6:2; 1 Cor.
 9:19-23; cf. Mark 12:28-31; 1 Jn.
 4:7-8; 5:3).
+[2]

 The temporary nature of the Old Covenant brought nothing to fulfillment (Gal.
 3:23-24; Matt.
 5:17).
 The New Covenant is better than the Old Covenant because our redemption is completely secure, and it makes having a personal and intimate relationship with the God who created us possible (Heb.
 3:6).

-“This makes Jesus the guarantor of a better covenant” (Heb.
-7:22).
+Hebrews 7:22 says, “This makes Jesus the guarantor of a better covenant.”

-The Law of Moses was the legal agreement God made with the nation of Israel at Mount Sinai that the Ten Commandments summarized (James 2:10; Gal.
-5:3; Exod.
-34:28; Exod.
-19:5-6; 24:3).
-It was never meant for the Gentiles (Rom.
+The Law of Moses was never meant for the Gentiles (Rom.
 2:14-15; 9:3-5; 1 Cor.
 9:20-21).
-The Law was given to reveal man’s sinful nature and to lead us to Christ, not to justify us before God (Gal.
+The Old Covenant Law was given to reveal man’s sinful nature and lead us to Christ, not to justify us before God (Gal.
 3:19-22; Rom.
-3:19-20; 5:20; Rom.
-7:5-7; 8:7; 1 Tim.
+3:19-20; 5:20; 7:5-7; 8:7; 1 Tim.
 1:8-11; Heb.
 7:11-19).
-Apart from Christ, the law can only produce death (Rom.
+Trying to keep the Old Covenant law can only produce death in those who fail to keep it perfectly (Rom.
 5:20-21; 7:5).

-Christians have never been under the authority or condemnation of the Old Covenant Law, we are under God’s grace (Rom.
+The Mosaic law was given to watch over us until we could be made new in Christ (Rom.
+7:1-12; Gal.
+3:23-25).
+Christians have never been under the authority, or condemnation, of the Old Covenant Law.
+We are under God’s grace (Rom.
 6:14; 8:1-11; Gal.
 5:18; Eph.
 2:8-10).
-We are called to live a new life of liberty, and told to have the divine love of Christ in our hearts as our only motivation (Gal.
+We are called to live a new life of liberty, and told to have Christ’s divine love in our hearts as our greatest motivation (Gal.
 5:1, 13, 14).

 God wants us to trust Him, and rest in Him, spiritually.
-The author of Hebrews calls the rest Christ wants us to enter into a “sabbatismós” Sabbath rest.
+The author of Hebrews calls the rest Christ wants us to enter into a “sabbatismós” (Sabbath) rest.

 Hebrews 4:9-11 says, “So then, there remains a Sabbath rest for the people of God, for whoever has entered God’s rest has also rested from his works as God did from his.
 Let us therefore strive to enter that rest, so that no one may fall by the same sort of disobedience.”